awsdocs/amazon-rekognition-developer-guide/doc_source/API_IndexFaces.md

 + The face is too blurry\.
 + The image is too dark\.
 + The face has an extreme pose\.
++ The face doesn’t have enough detail to be suitable for face search\.

 In response, the `IndexFaces` operation returns an array of metadata for all detected faces, `FaceRecords`\.
 This includes:
 + The bounding box, `BoundingBox`, of the detected face\.